Damiaou/damiaou/README.md

 ### Hello du bateau ! ⛵
-I'm a web developer, mainly working on React things
+I'm a web developer, mainly working on React

 I made an [interactive resume](https://damien.link) if you want to know more